tmtsoftware/csw/docs/src/main/commons/command.md

 Java
 :   @@snip [JCommandIntegrationTest.java](../../../../csw-framework/src/test/java/csw/framework/command/JCommandIntegrationTest.java) { #immediate-response }

-* **Long running** - The component receiving the command can determine if the command can not be executed immediately.
+* **Long Running Actions** - The component receiving the command may determine that the command cannot be executed immediately.
 In this case, the component provides a `Accepted` response as an acknowledgement and maintains the state of the command.
-The sender can query the state of a particular command or subscribe to get the final response when the execution is completed.
+The sender can query the state of a particular command at a later time or use the subscribe method to get the final response when the execution is completed.

-The sender component can send following commands to the receiver component with the command id (RunId) of the command being sent originally to get the completion status and/or result of the command
+The sender component can use the following with the command id (RunId) of an executing command to get the current status, completion response and/or result of the command

-* **Query** - Query the current state of the command
+* **Query** - Query the current state of an executing command

 Scala
 :   @@snip [CommandServiceTest.scala](../../../../csw-framework/src/multi-jvm/scala/csw/framework/command/LongRunningCommandTest.scala) { #query-response }